G-Core/product-documentation/documentation/streaming-platform/troubleshooting/real-time-video-issues/solve-possible-real-time-video-errors.md

 			<td>
          <p>Apple allows video calling on iOS only in the Safari browser.</p>
          <p>1.
 Please open the link in iOS Safari browser.</p>
          <p> 2.
-Check <a href="https://gcore.com/docs/streaming-platform/real-time-video/view-technical-requirements-for-users" target="_blank">if your browser is compatible with Real-Time Video</a>.</p>
+Check if your browser is compatible with Real-Time Video.</p>
          </td>
 		</tr>
 		<tr>